pbeaman/persistit/doc/GettingStarted.rst

 Initialization and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before accessing any data, ``HelloWorld.java`` calls the ``com.persistit.Persistit#initialize()`` method of ``com.persistit.Persistit``.
+Before accessing any data, ``HelloWorld.java`` calls the ``com.persistit.Persistit#initialize()``.
 This sets up the memory configuration for buffers and the path names of Persistit volume and journal files.
-Alternative methods accept configuration information from a ``com.persistit.Configuration`` object, a ``java.util.Properties`` object, a specified properties file, or by default from the file named ``persistit.properties``.
+Alternative methods accept configuration information from a ``com.persistit.Configuration`` object, a ``java.util.Properties`` object, a specified properties file, or by default from the file named ``persistit.properties`` in the current working directory.

 In this example, ``persistit.properties`` looks like this::